trambarhq/trambar/docs/architecture.md

 * **RouteManager** -> ***Route***
 * **PayloadManager** -> ***Payloads***

-These proxy objects are passed (as props) to nearly every single components in Trambar.
+These proxy objects are passed (as props) to nearly every single component in Trambar.
 They expose methods that components can call to trigger desired action (e.g. saving data to the database).
 They also act as signals that changes have occurred and updates to the user interface are necessary.